 To find out if tires are causing the noise or vibration, drive the vehicle over a smooth road at varying speeds.
-Note the noise level during acceleration and deceleration.
-The engine, differential and exhaust noises will change as speed varies, while the tire noise will usually remain constant.
+Note the noise level during acceleration, deceleration and slight left and right steering inputs.

 SERVICE PROCEDURES

 ROTATION

 Tires on the front and rear operate at different loads and perform different steering, driving, and braking functions.
 For these reasons they wear at unequal rates and tend to develop irregular wear patterns.
 These effects can be reduced by rotating the tires at regular intervals.
 The benefits of tire rotation are: